jdoleary/Spellmasons/docs/TasksCurrent.md

 - Casting curses on liquid should change the liquid type (lava/hurt, purify/water, poison)
 - More "Quantity" implementations for spells beyond hurt
 - Spell: grappling hook (pulls your towards something)
+- Change AOE behavior so that it just expands radius
+    - This radius expansion should work for ANY spell that uses a radius: vortex, bloat, chain, etc
+    - Maybe it only modifies the spell directly after it

 ## Misc